What is the Average Retirement Savings (with real life examples)

 Also, I’d tell him to go to a cheaper school.
 I went to an out of state school and put myself in way more debt than I realized.
 I think I ended college with a little over $30,000 of debt.
 I could have easily gotten an associates from a local college and then went off to a university for two years to get my bachelors and saved my parents and I tens of thousands of dollars.

-What’s your job?
-Associate director of strategy for an insurance company.
+Occupation: Associate director of strategy for an insurance company

 That’s helped me figure out that if I set away a little bit of money specifically for fun purchases like restaurants or going out, you have more money than you think to go towards saving for retirement.
 Making sure I knew where I wanted it to go was very important for me.